ElektraInitiative/opensesame/doc/thiesclima-weatherstation.md

 The hardware utilized for this communication includes an [A20-OLinuXino-LIME2](https://www.olimex.com/Products/OLinuXino/A20/A20-OLinuXino-LIME2/open-source-hardware) board with [LIME2-SHIELD](https://www.olimex.com/Products/OLinuXino/A20/LIME2-SHIELD/open-source-hardware) and a [MOD-RS485](https://www.olimex.com/Products/Modules/Interface/MOD-RS485/open-source-hardware) module.
 Two command interpreters, namely THIES-ASCII and MODBUS RTU, can be chosen for communication, with THIES-ASCII being the default option.
 We will be utilizing the THIES-ASCII command interpreter.
 Default ID on which every thiese weatherstation answers ist `99` so for detecting the device use `SLAVE_ID=99`.

+## wiring of the RS-485 connection
+According to the [documentation](https://www.vetterag.ch/images/pdf/thies/BA/4.920x.x0.xxx_ClimaSensor_US_d.pdf), the wiring of the RS-485 connection should be done as follows:

+1. Connect the GND (color: gray) of the weather station to the pull-down resistor of the [MOD-RS485](https://www.olimex.com/Products/Modules/Interface/MOD-RS485/open-source-hardware) module.
+2. For the pins labeled `A` and `B`, it is important to connect all `A` pins together using a single wire, and similarly, connect all `B` pins together using a separate wire.
+3. Referring to the documentation, there is a yellow wire labeled `+` and a green wire labeled `-`.
+Connect the A pin to the yellow `+` wire, and connect the green `-` wire to the B pin.

 ## Initial Communication Steps